 Planning to post a cottage insta pic?
 A quick “gun run” with the bands will surely give you an extra 50 likes.

 Cottage Hockey Workout #4: Odd Objects for Weights

-Alright this one will depend where you are and what you have, but look to the sport of strongman for creativity, as they basically compete with odd objects and are some of the strongest people in the world.
+Alright, this one will depend on where you are and what you have, but look to the sport of strongman for creativity, as they basically compete with odd objects and are some of the strongest people in the world.
 Here are a few ideas to get you started.
 Use your common sense here and don’t do anything unsafe, as odd objects are not maintained like gym equipment.

 Have a canoe?
 A portage isn’t easy and just picking up and carrying one of these 20 feet, setting it down and repeating is a great workout.

 Jerry cans and water jugs are often found lying around and can be used for many typical dumbbells or kettlebell exercises.

 Rocks (yes, seriously).
 Watch your toes here but your typical campfire sized rock can be a great challenge for grip training, and be useful for anything you would use a light dumbbell for.

 This one doesn’t need to be over-complex.
 A quick-paced canoe or kayak, swim, hike, or even watersports can keep your conditioning up to par but if you are looking for something a little more structured here is an option that takes advantage of the water.

 5 minutes treading water 1 min rest